How to Export Stripe Balance CSV for a Fee Audit

 - →Estimated annual savings from switching certain transactions to ACH

-You can do all of this manually in a spreadsheet — or upload the CSV to feeauditor.com and get the full analysis in about 30 seconds.
+You can do all of this manually in a spreadsheet — or upload the CSV to feeauditor.com and usually get the full analysis in under 30 seconds.

 Upload your Stripe Balance CSV (Itemized) to feeauditor.com.
 You'll see your real effective rate, which transactions are driving it up, and your estimated savings.
 No account needed.
-CSV is never stored.
+Raw CSV file is not stored.